joshuadhigbee/joshuadhigbee.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in economics at the University of Chicago.
-I did my undergraduate degree in economics and mathematics at Brigham Young University, where I was a research assistant working in statistics and environmental epidemiology.
+Before coming to Chicago, I did my undergraduate degree in economics and mathematics at Brigham Young University, where I worked as a research assistant working on topics related to statistics and environmental epidemiology.
+My research interests are in industrial organization and econometrics.

+You can reach me at joshuadhigbee [at] uchicago [dot] edu.